Himonya Park

-Himonya Park (碑文谷公園, Himonya Kōen) is a public park in the Himonya region of Meguro Ward in Tokyo, Japan.
+Himonya Park (碑文谷公園, Himonya Kōen) is a public park located in the Himonya area of Meguro Ward in Tokyo, Japan.

 History

+The park is centered around Himonya Pond (also known as Benten Pond), which was historically used as an irrigation reservoir for surrounding agricultural land.
+The area was later developed into a public park and opened in 1933.

-Himonya Pond is at the center of the park.
-It is also the water source of the Tachiai River along with Shimizu Pond in Shimizuike Park in the same ward.
+Himonya Pond is also one of the water sources of the Tachiai River, along with Shimizu Pond in Shimizuike Park.